 Anxiety is an ongoing problem for many fibromyalgia patients.
 There are plenty of things about the syndrome that can lead to anxiety.
 For example, if fibromyalgia costs a person his or her job, economic stress can lead to anxiety.
 Even if you are able to maintain your work, you may constantly live in anticipation of whether you will be able to wake up and make it to the office tomorrow.

 Social anxiety is also common with fibromyalgia.
-Many fear they will be judged for their illness.
+Many fear judgment from others due to their illness.
 Some worry about not being able to keep plans.
 Even planning vacations can be stressful because you don’t want to lose out on nonrefundable plane tickets or hotel rooms.
 Thus, what was once fun now seems like a giant to slay.

 Depression is also very common with fibromyalgia.
 There are numerous reasons that a person may become depressed when dealing with a chronic health condition.
 Not being able to do what you used to is enough to become depressed for some.
 For others, it is the strain on personal relationships or the loss of a career that causes gloom to set in.
 Finally, the combination of daily pain and difficulty sleeping can lead to a mood disorder.
 Health practitioners are encouraged to watch for signs of depression when treating fibromyalgia patients due to how common it is for the two conditions to exist side by side.

 Irritable bowel syndrome often comes along with pain, bloating, and bowel issues like constipation or diarrhea.
-Since the condition is exacerbated by stress and having a chronic illness is extremely stressful, it is no wonder that these two conditions frequently go hand in hand.
+Since stress and having a chronic illness is extremely painful, it is no wonder that these two conditions frequently go hand in hand.
 In fact, some estimates are that up to 30% of fibromyalgia patients are also dealing with IBS.

-Stress and tension are commonly stored in the neck, shoulders, and upper back, leading to tension headaches.
+We often store our stress and tension in the neck, shoulders, and upper back, leading to tension headaches.
 However, depending on the underlying issues leading up to fibromyalgia, some patients have migraines rather than headaches.
 What is the difference?

 Tension headaches involve mild to moderate pain that feels like a band wrapped around the head.
 Migraines, on the other hand, are usually more moderate to severe and have a throbbing or pulsing feeling.
 Migraines are also often accompanied by nausea and sensitivity to light, sounds, and smells.